CCS Senior School Philosophy and Purpose

 The Narratives and Verse we live by

-All students in Year 11-13 are part of a Life Lab of approximately 15 students.
-As their advocate, the Life Lab Teacher remains with the group as they travel through the last three years of Secondary School.
+All students in Year 11-13 are part of a Homeroom of approximately 15 students.
+As their advocate, the Homeroom Teacher remains with the group as they travel through the last three years of Secondary School.

 Subject Areas

-A reminder that the courses offered in any particular year are published in the Senior Course Handbook in late Term three for the following year and represent those we expect to offer but are conditional upon staff availability, student choice viability, and resourcing constraints.
+Courses in any given year are outlined in the Senior Course Handbook, published in late Term Three for the following year.
+These offerings are subject to staff availability, student interest, and resource constraints.

 Timetable